dbt-labs/dbt-converter/README.md

 5. Run `mf validate-configs —skip-dw` to validate metrics configs.
 6. To run a test query, run `mf query --metrics <metric_name>`

+**SQL syntax**

+Refer to [Querying the API for metric metadata](/docs/dbt-cloud-apis/sl-jdbc#querying-the-api-for-metric-metadata) to access the built-in metadata calls to query metrics and dimensions using the [dbt Semantic Layer API](/docs/dbt-cloud-apis/sl-api-overview).

 **Gotchas:**

 - Some packages, like fivetran/ad_reporting have metrics defined in them using the v1.5 spec, this may cause an error if you try to run your project after upgrading to v1.6
 - Derived metrics are not supported.
 These will need to be ported manually.
 - Make sure to delete any calls of `metrics.calculate` or `metrics.develop` after you've run the conversion script they won’t work without the dbt_metrics package
-- Dimension refrences in filters require you to refrence the primary entity i.e {{Dimension('primary_entity__dimension_name')}} However, primary entities we're not part of the old metrics spec so will need to be specified manually.
+- Dimension references in filters require you to reference the primary entity i.e {{Dimension('primary_entity__dimension_name')}} However, primary entities we're not part of the old metrics spec so will need to be specified manually.
 You can learn about [how to add entities to semantic models here](https://docs.getdbt.com/docs/build/entities)